iankitnegi/Excel_HR_Analytics/Tableau Dashboard/README.md

 # Problem Statement
 As an HR manager of XYZ company, I need a comprehensive dashboard that allows me to analyze human resources data.
 The dashboard should provide both summary views for high-level insights and detailed employee records for in-depth analysis.

+## 1. ASK
+HR Manager: Baraa Khatib Salkini

 ### Summary View:
 The summary view should be divided into three main sections: Overview, Demographics, and Income Analysis